HISTORY OF THE ROTARY CLUB OF ST. AUGUSTINE

 This community service award is named for our long time club member Gus Craig who served through both the Salvation Army but also as a member of the Florida House of Representative.
 The Craig family is one of two in our club that can claim four generations of St. Augustine Rotarians.
 While Gus is deceased, so is another recipient of the award, Hamilton Upchurch.
 Like Gus, Hamilton was a member of the Florida Legislature and his family has four generations as members of our club.

 Our club was founded in 1920 through the sponsorship of the Rotary Club of Jacksonville.
-In turn, our club sponsored the Rotary Club of Hastings and the Sunrise Rotary Club.
+In turn, our club sponsored the Rotary Club of Hastings, the Sunrise Club, the Flagler Club, the Daytona Club and the St. Augustine Beach Club.
 Like many clubs, ours has a distinctive personality.
 Traditionally, particularly when the classification system was prominent in Rotary Clubs, we sought the leading men in our community.
 We regularly counted bank presidents, college presidents, National Guard generals, state legislators, city and county government leaders, business owners, and distinguished professionals among our members.
 We were successful in attracting the leading men of our community.

 Our members have always actively served our community through their business and professional lives as well as other community organizations.